elixir-luxembourg/daisy/backup.md

 #### Restore Legacy Backup

-Execute the `legacy_restore.sh` script inside the running container
+To restore backup created before version 1.8.1 on newer versions with docker deployment, execute the `legacy_restore.sh` script inside the running container

 ```bash
 # Copy the legacy backup file to the backup container